Leowario/web-taxi/README.md

 # web-taxi
-This application was create just for traning. provide any location servise
+This application was create just for traning.
+It's not provide any location servise